AgainIoT/Open-Set-Go.io/content/en/docs/guideForClient/tutorial.md

 **2. Project Operational Assessment**
 Divided into templates, communities, and security, the parts that have not been evaluated are marked in red circles.

 - Template checks the presence or absence of Pull-Request Template, Issue Template, README.md, Contributing.md.
+[More about Template](https://docs.open-set-go.com/docs/guideForClient/abouttemplate/)
 - Community checks whether Description, Code of Conduct, Discussion, and License are enabled.
+[More about Community](https://docs.open-set-go.com/docs/guideForClient/aboutcommunity/)
 - Security checks whether Security Policy, Dependabot, CodeQL, Secret Scanning is enabled.
+[More about Security](https://docs.open-set-go.com/docs/guideForClient/aboutsecurity/)

 **3. Project Operational Assessment**